lbuckheit/jep/notes.md

 TODO - Learn how to do template strings rather than concatenation in Python

 TODO - Marie Antoinette?
-(Still some strangeness with foreign words)
+(Still some strangeness with foreign words?)
+(This actually seems to be working now)

 TODO - Abbreviation/nickname handling (FDR, JFK, etc.)